juliogomez/devops/README.md

 kubectl get namespace -L istio-injection
 ```

-Complete the required information in all manifests with *.template* extension in the *myhero* and *routing* folders.
-Once done rename them from *.template* to *.yml*
+Complete the required information in all manifests in the *myhero* and *routing* folders.
+Once done, rename *.template* files to *.yml*

-Apply the files in the *myhero* folder for the initial setup:
+Deploy the manifests in the *myhero* folder for the initial setup:

 ```
 for f in myhero/istio*; do kubectl apply -f $f; done